-With that in mind, there are two main organizations through which medical billers and coders can become certified: AAPC and the American Health Information Management Association (AHIMA).
-They each offer multiple certifications that could work for you, depending on your needs.
+There are two main organizations through which medical billers and coders can become certified: AAPC and the American Health Information Management Association (AHIMA).
+They each offer multiple certifications that could work for you, depending on your needs and goals.

 Certifications from AAPC are recognized by many organizations in the healthcare industry.
 Some of their offerings include:

 - Certified Inpatient Coder (CIC)